oznogon/gattaibushido-public/rules/03_basic_play.md

 * **Locations and +Ruin:** The location you're fighting in can be damaged by your actions.
 Each Escalate action is accompanied by +Ruin to the location, which can be soaked with Buffers.
 * **Robo Endurance:** Your Robos' Endurance ranks are especially important during a Rumble.
 Any +Trauma the Final Form takes must come out of Robo Endurance, assigned as the Head chooses.
 If a Robo's Endurance is reduced to Zero, it's Pilot is forced out of the Rumble!
 * **Strike Range:** Your personal Strike Ranges no longer apply.
 Instead, your Final Form's actions have a Strike Range equal to (you guessed it!) the current Team Harmony.
 This cannot be modified except by effects that explicitly modify Rumble Strike.
 * **Techs:** Your Final Form has access to new Rumble Techs based on your chosen Positions.
-Unless otherwise specified, none of your Chroma or Weapon Techs can be used during Rumble stages, however your Robo's Techs still apply.
+Unless otherwise specified, none of your Chroma or Daisho Techs can be used during Rumble stages, however your Robo's Techs still apply.

 **Coach:**